Osprey Aether AG 60 Review

 Our Analysis and Test Results

-The latest version of this pack is stacked with features, pockets, and a stowable day-pack built into its lid.
-While not the lightest pack, the Aether isn't overly heavy and still offers a comfortable waist belt and shoulder straps, as well as a suspension system that is more robust than most.
-The Aether is a pack that will excel at single overnights but still has the suspension for those week-plus long adventures - where you might be starting your trip in the neighborhood of 50 pounds.
+This pack has loads of features, pockets, and a stowable day-pack built into the lid.
+While the Aether AG 60 is one of the heaviest in our test, it does offer a comfortable waist belt and padded shoulder straps, as well as a suspension system that is more robust than most.
+The Aether AG 60 is a pack that excels at luxury overnights as well as week-plus long adventures that require 50-pound loads.

-The Aether has a decent suspension system, though it is not top tier.
-We found the frame was more robust and supportive than the Osprey Atmos 65, Gregory Paragon 68, or The North Face Banchee but not by a significant amount.
-Our testing team found little difference in the comfort of these models with loads below around 35 pounds; however, once we climbed above that, the Aether started to stand further apart regarding its ability to comfortably handle the load, earning it a 9 out of 10 overall.
+The Aether AG 60 has a great suspension system.
+We found the frame was slightly more robust and supportive than some similar models featuring a trampoline suspension, and in our testing, we found little difference in the comfort of these models with loads below or around 35 pounds; however, once we added more weight, the Aether AG 60 started to stand out as a true workhorse with its ability to handle the load comfortably.

-The Aether AG 60 weighs in at 5 lbs 2 oz, which is just slightly heavier than average among other competitors in our review.
-While it's far away from being heavy, it's certainly not light.
-Compared to other models we tested, the Aether has a more robust suspension than most.
-It's certainly packed full of features, but a lot of the other packs in its weight range, like the Osprey Xenith 75, Arc'teryx Bora AR 63, or the Gregory Baltoro 65, are all similar in weight (all 5 lbs to 5 lbs 3 oz), but will carry monster loads better.
+The Aether AG 60 weighs in at 5 lbs 2 oz, which is heavier than average in our review.
+To most light-weight backpackers, this pack will feel, overbuilt and burly.
+When compared with other models we tested, the Aether uses more robust materials and suspension than most.
+It's certainly packed full of features, but a few of the other packs in its weight range will carry monster loads better.
 The Aether remains a comfortable pack that brings a lot to the table, allowing it to make up for tipping the scales.

 Features and Ease of Use

 The Aether AG 60 is easily one of the most feature-rich packs we tested.
-Overall, we think the features are (mostly) well-designed to help any user have a more enjoyable time in the backcountry - without too much of a weight penalty.
+Overall, we think the features are well-designed and help any user have an enjoyable time in the backcountry.

-While we think that this little backpack is sweet and well-designed we do wonder that as the Aether just gets heavier and heavier with each update, how many bells-and-whistles does this already featured pack need (and we are hardly minimalists)?
-One of our review staff's favorite features was the stretchy back beavertail style pocket, which was a great place to stash items that you wanted to keep close by (like a rain jacket) or things we wanted to dry out (socks, damp base layers, rain jacket, etc.).
-It's also the perfect place for oddly shaped items that don't fit in the main compartment easily, like a fuel bottle or flip-flops.
+We love the features of this pack, but it also seems to be a test balloon that is meant to push the limits of bells-and-whistles.
+One of our review staff's favorite features was the stretchy back beavertail style pocket, which was a great place to stash items that you wanted to keep close by (like a rain jacket) or things we wanted to dry out (socks, damp base layers, etc.).
+It's also the perfect place for oddly shaped items you wouldn't necessarily want in the body of the pack, like a fuel bottle or flip-flops.

-The dual zippered hip belt pockets are among the better designs in our review.
-They are slightly larger than normal and are one of the easiest to open and close while hiking.
-The Aether features one side access zipper, a sleeping bag compartment, and compression straps on the back and sides of the pack.
-The back compression straps can also be brought all the way across the back to fixed buckles when carrying the pack (when it's mostly empty).
-We liked the dual directional stretchy water bottle pockets so your bottle could be carried vertically in a traditional fashion or diagonally forward so it's easy to grab.
-We also appreciated that the straps over the sleeping bag compartment are long enough to buckle over most closed cell foam sleeping pads.
-Top scorers in this category, along with the Aether, include the Osprey Atmos 65 AG, Osprey Xenith 75, and The North Face Banchee 65.
+The zippered hip belt pockets a good size and super handy for keeping small things on hand.
+They are slightly larger than usual and are one of the easiest to open and close while hiking.
+The Aether AG 60 features a side access zipper, a sleeping bag compartment, and compression straps on the back and sides of the pack.
+We also appreciate that the straps over the sleeping bag compartment are long enough to buckle over most closed-cell foam sleeping pads.

 This pack offers around 4 inches of vertical height adjustment, using a design where the shoulder straps are attached to a velcro flap that can be slid up or down on the inside of the back panel.
-This simple design has been copied by several other pack manufacturers and for good reason; it's easy to fine-tune, and it's simple, lightweight and reliable.
-We have never felt the pack's shoulder straps slip or slide out of place at any time, which allowed the Aether to earn an 8 out of 10 for adjustability.
-Other high scorers for this metric include the Osprey Volt 60, Deuter Aircontact 65+10, and Arc'teryx Bora 63.
+Several other pack manufacturers have copied this simple design, and for a good reason; it's easy to fine-tune, and it's simple, lightweight, and reliable.
+We have never felt the pack's shoulder straps slip or slide out of place at any time, which earns the Aether AG 60 high marks.

-The Aether is a fully featured pack that has everything most backpackers would want - at a minor weight penalty.
-Another plus is that the Aether also has the suspension to back it up.
-While it's not what we'd call the best load hauler, it performed above average, and sports some of the most comfortable shoulder straps, waist belt, and back panel in our entire review.
+The Aether AG 60 is a full-featured pack that has everything most backpackers would want with just a minor weight penalty.
+Another plus is that the Aether AG 60 also has the suspension to back it up.
+While it's not what we'd call the best heavy-load hauler, it performed above average, and sports some of the most comfortable shoulder straps, waist belt, and back panel in our review.